ShubhamSolse/TRONIX/README.md

-# TRONIX
+# CHIPTRONIX
-TRONIX is a shopping App for electronic components (Under Development) .
+CHIPTRONIX is a shopping App for electronic components (Under Development) .